 You are here

-The implementation of pricing and funding approaches for safety and quality has been rolled out in stages.
-From July 2017 no Commonwealth funding has been provided for episodes of care with sentinel events such as medication errors leading to death.
-Since July 2018 funding has been reduced for any episode of care where a hospital acquired complication occurs.
+Since 1 July 2017 no Commonwealth funding has been provided for episodes of care, which incur sentinel events such as medication errors leading to death.
+From 1 July 2018, funding has been reduced for any episode of care where a hospital acquired complication occurs.